college-of-pharmacy-gachon-university/AI_RET2/README.md

 This project implements a comprehensive workflow for RET-specific molecular design using:

 1. **Machine Learning Models**: Classification and regression models for predicting kinase selectivity, phenotypic responses, and RET mutant activity
+2. **Applicability Domain Analysis**: CLASS-LAG and Consensus AD methods for NSCLC phenotype models, and root-cause diagnostics (H1–H4) explaining model limitations
-2. **Reinforcement Learning**: REINVENT v3.2-based molecular generation with single and multi-objective optimization
+3. **Reinforcement Learning**: REINVENT v3.2-based molecular generation with single and multi-objective optimization
-3. **Cheminformatics Pipeline**: KNIME workflows for data curation and post-processing
+4. **Cheminformatics Pipeline**: KNIME workflows for data curation and post-processing

 The workflow integrates predictive models with generative AI to design novel RET inhibitors with improved selectivity and potency profiles.